Table of Contents

 Value vs Price

-Typically a higher priced massage chair will include a lot of additional features such as air diffusers, LED lights and multiple language options for the display, as well as a more holistic massage experience including pre-set massage programs and different massage techniques.
+Typically a higher-priced massage chair will include a lot of additional features such as air diffusers, LED lights, and multiple language options for the display, as well as a more holistic massage experience including pre-set massage programs and different massage techniques.

-If you’re simply looking for a decent massage chair that is durable, robust, and provides a good massage for your back, shoulders, hips and legs, one around the $2000 price range will suit you fine.
+If you’re simply looking for a decent massage chair that is durable, robust, and provides a good massage for your back, shoulders, hips, and legs, one around the $2000 price range will suit you fine.

-Contrary to popular belief, these cheaper massage chairs are usually just as durable and long lasting as their more expensive counterparts.
+Contrary to popular belief, these cheaper massage chairs are usually just as durable and long-lasting as their more expensive counterparts.

 The price difference is generally found in the lack of additional features or limitations with their massage capabilities.

-If you often to go to get a massage and usually spend about $80 per session, a $2000 massage chair is the equivalent of only 25 sessions.
+If you often go to get a massage and usually spend about $80 per session, a $2000 massage chair is the equivalent of only 25 sessions.

 That means that if you usually go to get a massage every 2 weeks, but instead switch to a massage chair, the massage chair will pay for itself in one year.

-I think that’s a pretty good return, particularly considering that a massage chair should last you well over 3 years.
+That’s a pretty good return, particularly considering that a massage chair should last you well over 3 years.

-And keep in mind that a lot of the models reviewed in this article are actually less than $2000, so you’ll make your money back even quicker.
+And keep in mind that a lot of the models reviewed in this article are less than $2000, so you’ll make your money back even quicker.